apitoolkit/apitoolkit-landing/blog/api-monitoring-requirement/index.md

   - API Monitoring
 ---

+# API Monitoring Requirements: How to Maintain Reliable APIs

 ![API Monitoring](api-monitoring.png)

 APIs are like the invisible helpers that keep all our digital services connected.
 They're behind every app we use, from getting the morning weather update to sending a message to a friend.
 But for everything to run smoothly, these APIs need to be reliable, just like we expect our favorite apps to work without a hitch every time we use them.